LeonardoSito/LeonardoSito/README.md

-Hello, I’m @LeonardoSito,
+Hello, I’m LeonardoSito,
-I’m an electronics engineering student specializing in...
+I’m an electronics engineer specialized in:
 - Radiofrequency
 - Optoelectronics
+Currently working at CERN on Wakefields and Imepdance calculations for the design of particle accelerator components.
+The goal is to minimize the interactions with the beam and the dissipated power.

 <!---
 LeonardoSito/LeonardoSito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.